jetfontanilla/bgiframe-native/README.md

 * `width` *(number | string)*: This is the width of the iframe.
 If a number is used here, pixels will be assume.
 Otherwise, be sure to specify a unit.
 An expression could also be used.
 By default the value is "auto" which will the offsetWidth of the element.
 If a number is passed, unit used will be in pixels.
 * `height` *(number | string)*: This is the height of the iframe.
 If a number is used here, pixels will be assume.
 Otherwise, be sure to specify a unit.
 An expression could also be used.
 By default the value is "auto" which will use the offsetHeight of the element.
 If a number is passed, unit used will be in pixels.
 * `src` *(string)*: This setting is provided so that one could change  the src of the iframe to whatever they need.
 Default: "javascript:false;"

-## TODOs

-* only supports elementID for now, will add class selectors for next release